sinewalker/dotfiles/README.md

 ### Ubuntu Notes

-You might want to set up your ubuntu server [like I do it](https://github.com/cowboy/dotfiles/wiki/ubuntu-setup), but then again, you might not.
+You might want to set up your ubuntu server [like Cowboy does it](https://github.com/cowboy/dotfiles/wiki/ubuntu-setup), but then again, you might not.

 Either way, you should at least update/upgrade APT with `sudo apt-get -qq update && sudo apt-get -qq dist-upgrade` first.